bcowgill/node-play/README.md

 node-play asyncRus Jonathan's Team
 ==================================

+Production Team Goal
+"...produce a nodjs based location microservice that can substitute the current Java implementation in production"

 ## Overview

 A node play area while working from the book Express in Action: Node applications with Express and its companion tools